 There are Windscribe mobile apps for iPhones and iPads (iOS 8 or newer) and Android devices (version 4.2.2 or newer), including Amazon Fire devices.

 You can use Windscribe's VPN browser extensions for Google Chrome, Mozilla Firefox and Opera, which include ad- and tracker-blocking.
 But each will encrypt only data handled by a single browser, leaving other online applications unprotected.
+In November 2018, Windscribe rolled out an ad and tracker blocker called "R.O.B.E.R.T." to its desktop and mobile client software.

 The Amazon Fire TV can use the Amazon fork of the Windscribe Android app, while the Nvidia Shield set-top box and Android-based Kodi devices can use the regular Google Play store app.
 Windscribe told us that smart TVs running Android should be able to use the app, too.